 The Massachusetts ACE Women’s Network holds events throughout the year that allow for the fostering of connections among women leaders in higher education throughout Massachusetts.
 The events are scheduled as in-person events at geographically diverse campus sites so that women from various corners of the state can attend.
 Scheduled events will be posted here.

 Professional Transitions: A three-session virtual professional development workshop.
-REGISTER NOW

 Friday, October 16th, Friday, October 23rd, and Friday, October 30th